 Should I Become a Resident of Nicaragua?

-Now that you know you don’t have to become a resident before or after owning property here in Nicaragua —but what if you want to become a resident?
+Now that you know you don’t have to become a resident before or after owning property here in Nicaragua —what if you want to become a resident?
 Will owning property make that easier?
 The answer depends on what your plans are for the property, but generally speaking, the answer is yes.

 If you are purchasing property for your primary residence or vacation home, this can improve your chances of obtaining residency.
 Purchasing a business or acquiring a property that will generate income will facilitate the residency application process!
 There are different types of residency categories (E.g., investor, retiree, etc.), and each residency category has its own requirements and incentives.
 Based on your property and plans in Nicaragua, a local lawyer can help you decide which type of residency best suits your needs.

-How Can I Find the Perfect Property?
+How Can I Find the Perfect Property to Buy in Nicaragua?

 You need an experienced real estate agent that is familiar with Nicaragua, specifically the area where you plan to purchase a property.
 A realtor with a firm grasp of the local real estate market, language, customs, and legal process will make purchasing property much simpler.
-It is stressful and time-consuming to find properties online and navigate the abundance of information which is not always credible or accurate.
+It is stressful and time-consuming to find properties online and navigate the abundance of information, which is not always credible or accurate.
 Your real estate agent will know the properties for sale in your area of interest, as well as the nuances of purchasing property in Nicaragua.

 Choosing the right realtor is the key factor in having a successful buying experience.
 Beyond our many years of experience as real estate agents, Invest Nicaragua also actively invests in the real estate market here.
 We keep our fingers on the pulse of the best deals and opportunities currently available in the markets of San Juan del Sur and Tola.